 Biosimilars are sometimes compared to generic drugs because both are versions of other FDA-approved medications that the agency says may provide more treatment options and potentially reduce costs for patients.

-The Biologics Price Competition and Innovation Act became law in 2010 and allows for an abbreviated regulatory process for biological products, like biosimilars.
+It’s worth noting, a 2010 law does allow for an abbreviated regulatory process for biological products, including biosimilars.
 However, manufacturers of proposed biosimilar products still must generate data comparing the proposed product to the FDA-approved reference product to demonstrate biosimilarity and obtain approval.

 For more about biosimilars, visit the FDA website.